 Enable Built-in Phone Filters

 To help prevent scam texts from interrupting your day (and your notification screen), you can enable built-in filters on your phone.
 This automatically sorts texts from non-contact senders into a separate folder.
 Keep in mind, though, that it filters every number that’s not a contact — whether it’s a new friend or just spam, so remember to check it occasionally.
+Using phone filters can be a very effective method in how to block spam texts from getting to your phone.

 - Open the Settings app.